leductoan3082004/thesis/TOPOLOGY_IMPLEMENTATION.md

     Increment edge counts
 ```

-For `ring_star`, the node-level assignment guarantees at least **RING_STAR_BRIDGE_NODES** high-connectivity bridge nodes inside the central clique (or all members if the clique is smaller).
+For `ring_star`, the node-level assignment guarantees at least **RING_STAR_NUMBER_OF_CENTRAL_NODES** high-connectivity bridge nodes inside the central clique (or all members if the clique is smaller).
 Edges touching the hub always pick from that set, and the algorithm adds direct edges so each hub node connects to every outer clique, keeping paths to the central checker to a single hop.
 Extra random edges reuse the same nodes but never require multi-hop routing.

 ### Key Formulas